airtaxi/SeleniumConfigurator/README.md

 # SeleniumConfigurator

 Selenium Configurator automatically downloads matching drivers for installed browsers.
-The project supports Edge and Chrome.
+<br>The project supports Edge and Chrome.
-Other browsers will be supported later.
+<br>Other browsers will be supported later.

 Usage
 ----